arda-copur/Real-Estate-and-Tour/README.md

 ## 📌 Overview
-TravelEstate is a dual-purpose platform that allows users to list rental properties and travel/tour activities.
+Real Estate and Tour is a dual-purpose platform that allows users to list rental properties and travel/tour activities.
 Built with Flutter for the frontend, Node.js for the backend, and MongoDB for the database, it offers a comprehensive solution for property rentals and travel experiences.

 ## 📱 Screenshots